JoannaKlosinska/joannaklosinska.github.io/_posts/2020-08-14-the-ternary-operator.markdown

 date:   2020-08-14
 categories: ruby
 ---
-It is good to remember to make your codes shorter.
+It is good to remember to make your codes more compact.
 It is very important when you working on big applications with so many files and lines of codes.
-Remember about this rule during your learning and you will have good habits in your future.<br>One of the ways to make your code shorter, is <b>ternary operator</b>.
+Remember about this rule during your learning and you will have good habits in your future.<br>One of the ways to make your code shorter, is <b>the ternary operator</b>.
 You can use it in else/if statements.
 Here you have structure of it:

 {% highlight ruby %}
 if boolean?